nytimes/covid-19-data/README.md

 * Michigan

 On June 1, we began recording probable cases and deaths reported by Michigan's county and regional health districts and adding them to the individual county and statewide totals.
+On June 5, the state also started to report probable cases and deaths statewide, leading to a jump in total cases and deaths.

 * Ohio